 Known variously as wind sculptures or kinetic art, Whitaker’s works have a natural theme.
 His goal with each piece is to “inspire a stronger bond between mankind and mother earth.”
 The 18’ tall sculpture, which spins on sealed ball bearings, is handmade of industrial grade copper and marine grade stainless steel.
 The effect of salt air to the copper will cause the sculpture to develop a weathered patina look.
 His sculptures are built to last for generations.
 Even a small amount of wind can set the sculpture in motion.
 In Lewes, it surely will be in motion most of the time.

 The Whitaker sculpture will also enhance Lewes’ natural beauty.
 Lewes is known as “the most beautiful small city in the United States,” and a sculpture is a natural extension of the city’s lovely parks and gardens.
-While residents and visitors are already attracted to the beautiful plantings throughout the city, a sculpture in Smith Park will arouse interest and invite visitors to sit and ponder how moving air sustains the earth.
+While residents and visitors are already attracted to the beautiful plantings throughout the city, a sculpture at the Trailhead will arouse interest and invite visitors to sit and ponder how moving air sustains the earth.
 As the artist has stated, “When visitors see art in an area, they know that they are in a community where art has a dominance and importance”.